 New Works Calgary (NWC) was created when artist John Snow commissioned a composition by Allan Rae and discovered there were no performance opportunities for the piece.

 The success of this concert encouraged Snow and co-founder Quentin Doolittle to start concert series that featured new works by Calgary composers.
-As a result, the New Works of Art Calgary society was established in 1984 and has maintained annual concert seasons ever since.
+As a result, the New Works of Art Calgary society was established in the fall of 1984 and has maintained annual concert seasons ever since.

 New paintings are easily seen by everyone, even if it is only by looking in the window of an art gallery.
 Written works are almost as easy being available from libraries, magazines, books, and many radio programs.
 More difficult are works for the theatre and most difficult of all is to have the opportunity to hear new music.John Snow